cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-drop-user.md

 ## Compatibility

-The `DROP USER` statement is a Greenplum Database extension.
+The `DROP USER` statement is a Cloudberry Database extension.
 The SQL standard leaves the definition of users to the implementation.

 ## See Also